phoenix-rtos/phoenix-rtos-doc/hostutils/psu.md

 # Phoenix Serial Uploader (psu)

-`psu` is a tool designed to load scripts onto Phoenix-RTOS devices using the SDP (Script Download Protocol) protocol.
+`psu` is a tool designed to load firmware onto Phoenix-RTOS devices using the SDP (Script Download Protocol) protocol.
-This tool allows users to execute various commands on Phoenix-RTOS devices by sending scripts containing specific instructions.
-This tool is used in the flashing process for NXP boards, specifically targeting devices like `imxrt106x`, `imxrt117x`, and `imx6ull`.
+This tool allows users to execute various commands on Phoenix-RTOS devices by executing scripts containing specific instructions.
+This tool can be used to upload firmware to NXP devices, specifically targeting devices like `imxrt106x`, `imxrt117x`, and `imx6ull`.

 ## Usage